 It is crucial for optimal puppy development that you provide a good quality food during this important growth stage.
-We are feeding our puppies Fromm Heartland Gold Grain-Free Puppy which can be purchased from your local pet store or from Chewy.com.
-I will give you a sample for your puppies first few days at home.
+We are feeding our puppies Life's Abundance Small/Medium Puppy Food which can be purchased on my website.
+Our going home pacs include a starter bag of of the Life's Abundance Puppy.
+Be sure to purchase additional Puppy Food by clicking here.
 I suggest feeding your puppy at approximately 6AM, noon and between 5-6 PM.

 Inferior foods contain fillers vs. high quality nutrients and will negatively impact your puppy’s health.
 Also, side effects of such food may cause diarrhea &/or constipation, both of which will make the house training process very challenging.
 Just as we read our food labels, please do the same for your dog’s food when considering a change.
-Here are two websites, which review food: http://www.reviews.com/dog-food & http://www.dogfoodadvisor.com/dog-food-reviews/brand
+This website reviews a variety of dog foods: http://www.dogfoodadvisor.com/dog-food-reviews/brand

 Start your new puppies routine with 3 measured meals: 6 AM, noon, and their last meal between 5-6 PM.
 Their approximate total food until 11 weeks will be 1-1.5 cups/day.
 This will give your puppy sufficient time to digest her food and go potty one last time before bedtime.
 Review the back of the Fromm’s package as this will change as they gain weight.
 Be sure not to overfeed your puppy, stick to measured meals even if they beg for more food.
 Although she has been eating kibble while here, if she seems reluctant to eat, either soften or add some of the canned food in your Going Home Pack for the first few days.